amaas-fintech/amaas-core-sdk-excel/README.md

        method indentifier:
             Transaction(string AMID, string resourceID, string flag)
        and body:
-            else if (flag == "Flag To Identify Different function calls which call the corresponding query string") returnData =                     DataConnection.RetrieveData("create your parameters to be passed, if you have any").Result; //Receive an array
+            else if (flag == "Flag To Identify Different function calls which will call the corresponding query string") returnData =                     DataConnection.RetrieveData("create your parameters to be passed, if you have any").Result; //Receive an array
 3. Also have to change:
    ->TransactionDataAccess.cs:
      string[] children = { "children array in the json string1", "children array in the json string2" }; in countRows,                        getChildrenParamsValue, convertToNestedArray methods.